FAIMS/burial-mounds-web/README.md

 ## Introduction

-This is a template uses [*Jekyll*](https://jekyllrb.com/) and is based off [feeling-responsive](https://github.com/Phlow/feeling-responsive-v2) theme by Phlow.
+This is a template that uses [*Jekyll*](https://jekyllrb.com/) and is based off [feeling-responsive](https://github.com/Phlow/feeling-responsive-v2) theme by Phlow.

 The purpose of this project is to generate a data-driven website from a CSV.
-Please first refer to the [Terminology section](#terminology).
+Please also refer to the [Terminology section](#terminology).

 To get started, please follow the steps in this README.

 ## Prerequisites

-This project uses Jekyll as its static site generator, therefore users are highly recommended to have a basic understanding of *Jekyll*, please refer to [Jekyll official website](https://jekyllrb.com/docs/home/) for more information.
+This project uses *Jekyll* as its static site generator, therefore users are highly recommended to have a basic understanding of *Jekyll*, please refer to [Jekyll official website](https://jekyllrb.com/docs/home/) for more information.
+The layout used in this project make use of front matter variables.

-User will need to have basic understanding of Python3 to make modification to the scripts provided in the *\_imports* folder, the user will at least need basic understanding of topics such as, variables, *if* statements and functions.
+Users will need to have basic understanding of *Python3*, especially topics such as variables, *if* statements and function, in order to make modifications to the scripts provided in the *\_import* folder.

-User will need to make modification to the *record.html* file to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables and some basic understanding of liquid templating to modify the layout for *record.html*.
+Also users will need to make modification to the *record.html* file to display their required front matter variables, therefore users will need to have a basic understanding of HTML, especially tables and some basic understanding of liquid templating to modify the layout for *record.html*.

 It is recommended to also have basic understanding of CSS and Javascript, however it is not required if user wish to just generate a data driven website without any further customisation.

 ## Software Prerequisites

-To run the Python scripts provided in the *\_import* folder, the user will need to have `Python` version 3.5.2 or above installed.
+To run the Python scripts provided in the *\_import* folder, the user will need to have Python version 3.5.2 or above installed.

-To test the website locally, the user will need to have `Jekyll` installed.
-It is also assumed that you are using `Ubuntu` operating system if you wish to test your website locally before uploading to Github Pages.
+To test the website locally, the user will need to have Jekyll installed.
+It is also assumed that you are using Ubuntu operating system if you wish to test your website locally before uploading to Github Pages.

-**NOTE**: If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors, please install the required Python modules that are missing.
-Please refer to the [Required Python Module section](#required-python-modules) in regards to which modules is needed for the Python scripts provided.
+**NOTE:** If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors.
+If errors occur, please install the required Python modules that are missing.
+Please refer to the [Required Python Module section](#required-python-modules) in regards to which modules are needed for the Python scripts provided.

 Please refer to [Python3 documentation](https://docs.python.org/3/installing/index.html) if you need more information on Python modules and how to install Python modules.